watsonx.ai for SOAR Analysts

 Read

-The above guides are available on the IBM Documentation website at ibm.biz/soar-docs.
+Guides are available on the IBM Documentation website at ibm.biz/soar-docs.
 On this web page, select your SOAR platform version.
 On the follow-on page, you can find the Edge Gateway Deployment Guide, App Host Deployment Guide, or Integration Server Guide by expanding Apps in the Table of Contents pane.
 The System Administrator Guide is available by expanding System Administrator.

 Proxy Server

-The app does not support a proxy server.
+The app does support a proxy server.

 Python Environment